 The report notes that the urgent support needed by LDCs is significant, as the amounts they have been able to spend on damping down the pandemic have been significantly lower.
 Most LDCs have increased public spending but the size of these fiscal packages were much lower than in other developing countries and the developed world.
 In fact, LDCs managed to increase direct and indirect fiscal support by only 2.6 per cent of their GDP in 2020, compared to, on average, 15.8 per cent of developed countries’ much larger GDPs.

 Central to the COVID-19 response is plugging the gaps that made it difficult for LDCs to mount strong pandemic measures and ensuring that the most marginalised communities are supported with the basic infrastructure to stay engaged in production, education and healthcare.

 Rural areas in particular need greater investment in services and financial instruments that target producers’ organisations like credit guarantee funds that can support investment plans and increase productivity.

 COVID-19 saw millions of young people unable to access education, and while several LDCs have increased access to remote learning platforms, many more remain without electricity, internet or appropriate devices.
 These learning inequalities, widened by the pandemic, must also be tackled as a matter of urgency if this is not to become a lost generation.

 Similarly, access to clean, affordable energy will be critical to supporting LDCs to grow production.
 Energy transition investment can help reinvigorate the economy, support the recovery phase, and create a wide range of jobs.

 The report is published in advance of the Fifth UN Conference on the Least Developed Countries (LDC5).
-LDC5, to be held in Doha in January 2022, is where the international community will take stock of progress and challenges made in LDCs over the past decade and agree an ambitious new ten-year programme to accelerate development.
+LDC5, to be held in Doha in March 2023, is where the international community will take stock of progress and challenges made in LDCs over the past decade and enact an ambitious new ten-year programme to accelerate development.